Relativistic rocket: Matter-antimatter annihilation rockets

-It is clear from the above calculations that a relativistic rocket would likely need to be antimatter-fired.
+Antimatter rockets would offer the highest specific impulse of any known rocket technology and thus would most easily be able to achieve relativistic speeds, though the change of mass due to annihilation means the above rocket equation does not hold.
 Other antimatter rockets in addition to the photon rocket that can provide a 0.6c specific impulse (studied for basic hydrogen-antihydrogen annihilation, no ionization, no recycling of the radiation) needed for interstellar flight include the "beam core" pion rocket.
 In a pion rocket, frozen antihydrogen is stored inside electromagnetic bottles.
 Antihydrogen, like regular hydrogen, is diamagnetic which allows it to be electromagnetically levitated when refrigerated.
 Temperature control of the storage volume is used to determine the rate of vaporization of the frozen antihydrogen, up to a few grams per second (hence several petawatts when annihilated with equal amounts of matter).
 It is then ionized into antiprotons which can be electromagnetically accelerated into the reaction chamber.
 The positrons are usually discarded since their annihilation only produces harmful gamma rays with negligible effect on thrust.
 However, non-relativistic rockets may exclusively rely on these gamma rays for propulsion.
 This process is necessary because un-neutralized antiprotons repel one another, limiting the number that may be stored with current technology to less than a trillion.